-Property Description: As the name suggests, Wiessner Woods is almost entirely forested.
+As the name suggests, Wiessner Woods is almost entirely forested.
 There is a small portion of meadow visitors must pass through to get from the parking area to the trail head.
 The forest is a mature stand of hardwood and softwood trees including hemlock, spruce, white pine, maple, beech and birch.
 Several small streams traverse the property creating periods of standing water during spring run-off.
-The property contains an extensive network of trails including a portion of the Catamount Trail which connects to trails on the adjacent Halvorsen and Edson Hill properties.
+The property contains an extensive network of trails including a portion of the Catamount Trail which connects to trails on adjacent private land.

-Public Access: Wiessner Woods is open to the public for pedestrian recreational use including hiking, snowshoeing, cross country skiing and dog walking.
-In accordance with the wishes of the donor, hunting and motorized and mechanized recreation is not permitted.
-Want know which uses are allowed on our SLT-owned lands or make a request to use this property for a group outing, tour, or event?
-Check out our visitor information page or online Use Request Form.
+Wiessner Woods is open to the public for pedestrian recreational use including hiking, snowshoeing, cross country skiing and dog walking.
+Hunting, trapping and motorized and mechanized recreation are not permitted.

-Directions: From Stowe Village, take Route 108 (the Mountain Road) 3.5 miles to Edson Hill Road.
+From the intersection of Route 100 and Route 108 in Stowe Village, take Route 108 3.5 miles to Edson Hill Road.
 Turn right onto Edson Hill Road, pass the entrance to Stowehof Inn and take the next drive on your right.
 Park in the Wiessner Woods parking lot (please do not park alongside the road) on the left and follow signs to the trail head.

 - Conserved in 1992